Series · Aliyun PAI · Chapter 2

 Anatomy of a DSW instance

-Per the docs, DSW resource types come in two flavors: public resources (pay-as-you-go) and dedicated resources (subscription on general-purpose compute or Lingjun).
-For day-to-day work, public is the right answer — you’re paying for the GPU minutes you actually use, and the per-second metering means you can spin one up for a 10-minute experiment and not care.
+According to the docs, DSW resource types come in two flavors: public resources (pay-as-you-go) and dedicated resources (subscription on general-purpose compute or Lingjun).
+For day-to-day work, public resources are the best choice — you pay for the GPU minutes you use, and the per-second metering lets you spin one up for a 10-minute experiment without worry.

 What I actually pick: